 PHIL: Even what we call “reality TV” is scripted fantasy, isn’t it?

-JOHN: Yeah.
-It’s scripted fantasy.
+JOHN: Yeah, yeah, scripted fantasy.
 So you don’t ever want to put the church into a realm where they start thinking that fantasies are better than the reality, because that’s a slippery slope.

-PHIL: Talk about some of the specific ways the charismatic movement breaches the principle of sola scriptura: prophecies and special revelations, and things like that.
+PHIL: Talk about some of the specific ways the charismatic movement breaches the principle of sola Scriptura: prophecies and, you know, special revelations, and things like that.

 So this has driven me, as you know, for many, many years.
 Any deviation from Scripture, anything that rises out of people’s experiences mitigates itself against the sole authority of Scripture.
 And then it goes as badly as to say there are people who actually have revelations, write their revelations down, and hold them as authoritative in an equal sense to Scripture.
 In one of my books, I read about a particular inspired person, prophet, who literally collected masses of prophecies from God and would go back to refer to them to order that person’s life.
 And that would be an extreme illustration, but only an extreme illustration of the same kind of thing.

-PHIL: There are websites full of that kind of – they call it “fresh revelation” and it seems pretty stale to me.
-But because usually it’s just recycled religious language that doesn’t seem to say anything specific.
+PHIL: There are websites full of that kind of – they call it “fresh revelation.”
+It seems pretty stale to me, but – because usually it’s just recycled religious language that doesn’t seem to say anything specific.

-JOHN: There’s no question about that.
-I remember in the early days when that movement was just getting started, I was meeting with a pastor of a very large church in an eastern city, and he said, “Man,” he said, “I’ve just gotten a revelation on how to run the church.”
-And he pulled out a book written by a businessman on techniques for successful business.
+JOHN: Oh, there’s no question about that.
+I remember in the early days when that movement was just getting started, I was meeting with a pastor of a very large church in an eastern city, and he said, “Man,” he said, “I’ve just gotten a revelation on how to run the church,” and he pulled out a book written by a businessman on techniques for successful business.

-I’ve said this through the years to so many men.
-“I can hear you preach and I can look at your church and how you do ministry, and I will tell you your view of Scripture.
+You know, I’ve said this through the years to so many men: “I can hear you preach, and I can look at your church and how you do ministry, and I will tell you your view of Scripture.
 I’ll tell you what it is.
 I’ll tell you whether you believe in the inerrancy and authority of Scripture.
 I’ll tell you whether you believe in the sufficiency of Scripture for everything.
-I’ll tell you that by what I see, your confession that you believe in the authority of Scripture, the single authority of Scripture, is only valid if that’s what I see in your life and in your ministry manifest.”
+I’ll tell you that by what I see.
+Your confession that you believe in the authority of Scripture, the single authority of Scripture, is only valid if that’s what I see in your life and in your ministry manifest.”

-PHIL: Let me sort of wrap up with a question that I think has practical ramifications for a lot of our listeners, because we mentioned already the idea that people think they get personal private guidance from the Holy Spirit.
+PHIL: Let me sort of wrap up with a question that I think has practical ramifications for a lot of our listeners, because we mentioned already the idea that, you know, people think they get personal, private guidance from the Holy Spirit.
 If Scripture is sufficient and really it’s all the definitive revelation we’ve got, what do we do when we come to a decision we need to make and there is no specific direct guidance in Scripture?
 Is it okay to follow your intuition?

 PHIL: Yeah.
 He leads you by providence, not by prophecy.